Please check back soon for updates.

 This mid-sized exhibit is chock full of interesting objects, a welcome relief at a time when many exhibits are too reliant on text and reproductions of photographs.
 It highlights a wide variety of artifacts and collections recently acquired by the museum, giving some insight into how a relatively new museum (opened in 1985) is building its collection.
 Visitors will see the architectural model of an addition to the Corcoran Gallery of Art planned by Frank Gehry but later cancelled for lack of funds.
 (The Corcoran closed permanently in 2014.)
 There is a collection of colorful terra cotta fragments from prominent buildings long since demolished, and a fine ink-on-linen plan for the National Cathedral from 1906.

-In a separate room is a sampling of a collection of paper models donated by David Kemnitzer, a local architect.
+In a separate room is a sampling of a collection of paper models of buildings donated by David Kemnitzer, a local architect.
 Kemnitzer started collecting the models as a boy, and they inspired him to pursue a career in architecture.
 The paper structures run all the way from "Rinty's own Fort Apache" on the back of Cheerios box to a four-foot-tall model of the Sears Tower in Chicago.
-The interior force that would inspire someone to assemble such a collection is familiar to collectors everywhere but a mystery to most everyone else.
 Also on display is a collection of plaster models that Ray Kaskey made for his sculptural work at the World World II Memorial in Washington and elsewhere.
-A trip to the National Building Museum is valuable for no other reason than its central Great Hall, the most impressive interior space in the city, and its outstanding gift shop.
+A trip to the National Building Museum is valuable for no other reason than its central Great Hall, one of the most impressive interior spaces in the city, and its outstanding gift shop.

 National Building Museum

 401 F Street, N.W., Washington, D.C.

 Through early April 2018